hhromic/python-twitter-toolbox/README.rst

 The Twitter Toolbox is globally configured using the simple `configuration language from Python <https://docs.python.org/2/library/configparser.html>`__ stored into a file named ``.twtoolbox.cfg`` under your home directory (please note the leading period ``.``).

-You can easily create a minimal basic configuration from your Twitter API acess credentials using the ``tt-config`` command-line tool.
+You can easily create a minimal basic configuration from your Twitter API access credentials using the ``tt-config`` command-line tool.
 Example usage:

 ::